 Simonds Homes CEO Kelvin Ryan said the Delos partnership would put Australia at the forefront of the global wellness movement – currently, a $3.4 trillion industry.
 He said DARWIN would be included in the base package of all Simonds Homes built in Victoria – at no additional cost to customers – reflecting the company’s belief that living in a ‘well’ home should be a right, not a luxury.

-“This organisation-wide shift to wellness reflects our customers’ increasing demand for healthier, more sustainable homes in an era of heightened public consciousness around health and wellbeing generally.
+“This organization-wide shift to wellness reflects our customers’ increasing demand for healthier, more sustainable homes in an era of heightened public consciousness around health and wellbeing generally.